 Defamation refers to a published statement that harms an individual’s reputation in the eyes of others.
 For the purposes of defamation, publishing simply means making the statement available to a third party.
 Defamation suits tend to be uncommon in family law issues.
 However, there are cases where defamation is relevant.

-The burden is on the party who made the statement to prove that it was true.
+The burden is on the party that made the statement to prove that it was true.
 Truth is an absolute defence to defamation.
 If they cannot prove the truth of the publication, they may be vulnerable to a defamation claim.

 One sensitive area where defamatory statements can be made involves accusations of domestic violence or sexual abuse.
 Here’s a case study.